-When it comes to SOC (Service Organization Control) reports, there are three different report types: SOC 1, SOC 2, and SOC 3.
-When considering which report fits your organization’s needs, you must first understand what your clients require of you and then consider the areas of internal control over financial reporting (ICFR), the Trust Services Principles, and restricted use.
+When it comes to SOC (System and Organization Controls) reports, there are three different report types: SOC 1, SOC 2, and SOC 3.
+When considering which report fits your organization’s needs, you must first understand what your clients require of you and then consider the areas of internal control over financial reporting (ICFR), the Trust Services Criteria, and restricted use.

 SOC 1 vs. SOC 2 vs. SOC 3

 SOC 1 engagements are based on the SSAE 18 standard and report on the effectiveness of internal controls at a service organization that may be relevant to their client’s internal control over financial reporting (ICFR).

 A SOC 2 audit evaluates internal controls, policies, and procedures that directly relate to the security of a system at a service organization.
 The SOC 2 report was designed to determine if service organizations are compliant with the following categories: security, availability, processing integrity, confidentiality, and privacy, which are also known as the Trust Services Criteria.
 These principles address internal controls unrelated to ICFR.